GaianHelmers/O3DEIntensivesResources/Setup VSCode/README.md

 > Multi config allows the configuration of all 3 types.
 The build command stating --profile means you only build that one while compiling.

 You can install and use the ["Reconfigure Build"](https://github.com/GaianHelmers/O3DEIntensivesResources/blob/main/Setup%20VSCode/O3DE%20VSCode%20bat%20Files/Project%20bats/z_reconfigure_build.bat) bat and task to be able to reset this regularly.
+Once you've reconfigured once.
+Using the updated CMakePresets allows the configuration to automatically run.
+You can call `CMake:Configure` vscode command.

 ---------